Pembroke Community Middle School

 PCMS Morning Announcements

 Any other 8th graders interested in being morning announcers?
-Log in to your 21st Century Skills Google Classroom to sign up!
+There’s still time before the end of the year.
+Log in to your 21st Century Skills Google Classroom to sign up

 MUSIC TRIVIA FRIDAYS